juju/docs/src/en/howto-vagrant-workflow.md

 ## Reporting issues with the Vagrant Image

-If you encounter any bugs with the vagrant images, please [file a bug](https://bugs.launchpad.net/juju-vagrant-images)
+If you encounter any bugs with the vagrant images, please [file a bug](https://bugs.launchpad.net/juju-vagrant-images) report.